Student Research Support

 prior to the start of travel.
 Applicants should keep in mind that progress toward completion of the terminal degree will weigh heavily in award decisions.

 Both data-collection and travel funding are now restricted to doctoral students, with one exception to be described in the following paragraph.
 The restriction is necessary because we must apply our limited funds to the most pressing need: funding dissertation research and conference travel for doctoral students, either while they are interviewing for academic positions or attempting to establish professional standing in the field.
 During their matriculation in the CU Linguistics doctoral program, doctoral students may apply for awards limited to either (a) one dissertation research award of up to $2000 and one conference award of up to $300 or (b) two conference awards of up to $500 each; these two $500 awards may be combined into one international conference award for $1000.

 An exception to the aforementioned restriction may be made for MA students who are writing an MA thesis: such students may receive funds of up to $300 to support research leading to the MA thesis.

 You must be a registered student in the graduate program in the Department of Linguistics at the time of application, and the research project or conference trip for which you are seeking funding must likewise occur during a semester in which you are registered.
 If the proposed activity will take place during the summer, you must be planning to register for the following fall semester.
-Graduating PhD students may petition for an exception to this deadline.
+Graduating PhD students may request an exception to this deadline.

 For fieldwork and data-collection support